 In the morning, if there are certain detail shots, or items you want photographs of, then try to make sure these items are out and on display (I don’t want to miss real, awesome moments because I’m unboxing shoes!)

-This could include things like the rings, the shoes and hanging the dress in a good position with any labels cut off.
-If you are not too bothered about that, then no worries personally I think the dress will look better on you than a hanger!
+This could include things like the rings, suits, shoes or hanging the dress in a good position with any labels cut off.
+If you are not too bothered about that, then no worries personally I think clothes will look better on you than a hanger!